 Children and Mental Health

-NIMH’s Children and Mental Health brochure is now available online.
-This brochure on children’s mental health includes information on when to seek help, steps for parents, evaluation, treatment, choosing a mental health professional, working with a school, resources, and clinical trials.
+National Institute of Mental Health’s Children and Mental Health booklet is now available online.
+This booklet on children’s mental health includes information on when to seek help, steps for parents, evaluation, treatment, choosing a mental health professional, working with a school, resources and clinical trials.

 First Episode Psychosis